cboettig/ews-review/manuscript.md

 environmental stochasticity, though, causes extinction of the top predator and and rapid shift to a non-chaotic cycle.
-Despite an increase in environmental variability, neither the variance nor skew of the populations of any species change as the system approaches this bifurcation
+Despite an increase in environmental variability, neither the variance nor skew of the populations of any species change as the system approaches this bifurcation.

 Another example of a chaotic crisis can be found in a simple discrete-time model where a population is subject to strong density dependence (an Allee effect) and